bcgov/bcgovr/README.md

 ### Installation

-If you have not already installed R itself or RStudio on a BC government computer, you can follow these [installation instruction](https://github.com/bcgov/bcgovr/blob/master/Install_Instructions.md) to get set up using R.
+If you have not already installed R itself or RStudio on a BC Government computer, you can follow these [installation instructions](https://github.com/bcgov/bcgovr/blob/master/Install_Instructions.md) to get set up using R.

 Once you have R and RStudio installed on your machine, open up RStudio so you can install the `bcgovr` package directly from this repository.
 To do so, you will first need the [devtools](https://github.com/hadley/devtools/) package: